 Ambien Withdrawal and Detox

 Common symptoms of withdrawal from Ambien include nausea, insomnia and irritability.
-Quitting “cold turkey” can cause dangerous symptoms like seizures.
-The detox process involves gradually stepping down doses before coming off Ambien.
+Quitting “cold turkey” can cause dangerous side effects like seizures.
+The detox process involves gradually stepping down doses before completely coming off Ambien.

 What is Ambien (Zolpidem) Withdrawal?

 Medical professionals consider “z-drugs” like Ambien less habit-forming than other sedatives such as benzodiazepines.
 Some people may take this as a sign that Ambien isn’t addictive.
 This leads to unexpected withdrawal symptoms for some people addicted to Ambien.

 Regular Ambien users can build a tolerance to the drug in as little as two weeks.

 Tolerance, or needing larger doses to get the effects of the drug, happens when the brain attempts to neutralize Ambien’s sedative effects.
 The addicted brain then becomes overactive without the drug, which results in withdrawal symptoms.
 Any attempts to quit Ambien cold turkey can lead to serious withdrawal symptoms, which can even be fatal.
 A medically-assisted detox can help prevent the dangerous complications of withdrawal and make the user more comfortable.

 - Access to top treatment centers

 Withdrawing from Ambien is difficult partly because of the changes that are taking place in the brain; withdrawal symptoms are a result of the brain trying to reestablish normal activity.
 Withdrawal from Ambien has the opposite effect of taking the drug, and abruptly stopping doses of Ambien leads to more severe symptoms.